Section 123 Agreement

 Section 123 of the United States Atomic Energy Act of 1954, titled "Cooperation With Other Nations", establishes an agreement for cooperation as a prerequisite for nuclear deals between the US and any other nation.
 Such an agreement is called a 123 Agreement.
-To date, the U.S. has entered into roughly twenty-three 123 Agreements with 48 countries.
+To date, the U.S. has entered into roughly twenty-six 123 Agreements with 52 countries.

+Agreement Countries

-Countries with which the U.S. has or had or is working towards having a 123 Agreement include:
+Countries with which the U.S. has a Section 123 Agreement as of 2025 include: